Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Introduction

 \section{Introduction}

-Q-balls and Q-shells are stationary field structures with finite energy in scalar field models.
-They are nontopological solitons with a distinct temporal dependency given by the factor $e^{i\omega t}$, \cite{Lee:1991ax, Coleman:1985ki}.
-This term enables the circumvention of the Derrick argument and the obtaining of stable field configurations.
-Although the scalar field is time dependent, the stationary nature of solutions is indicated by the time independence of the energy density of Q-ball/shell configurations.
+$Q$-balls and $Q$-shells are stationary field structures with finite energy in scalar field models.
+They are nontopological solitons with a distinct temporal dependency given by the factor $e^{i\omega t}$, \cite{Lee:1991ax, Coleman:1985ki}, which enables one to circumvent the Derrick argument and obtain stable field configurations.
+Although the scalar field is time dependent, the stationary nature of solutions is indicated by the time independence of the energy density of $Q$-ball and $Q$-shell configurations.

-In contrast to topological scalar theories, Q-balls/shells can be found in models with non-degenerate minima of the self interaction potential.
+In contrast to topological scalar theories, $Q$-balls and $Q$-shells can be found in models with nondegenerate minima of the self-interaction potential.
 Traditional scalar field models contain quadratic potentials near their minima.
-In such a case, the Q-ball energy density must cover a three-dimensional space quickly enough to keep the total energy finite.
-The presence of conserved charges is required due to the non-topological nature of Q-solitons.
+In such a case, the $Q$-ball energy density must cover a three-dimensional space quickly enough to keep the total energy finite.
+The presence of conserved charges is required due to the nontopological nature of $Q$-solitons.
 Such charges are known as Noether charges because they are associated with global continuous symmetries on a target space.
-The finiteness of energy and the conservation of Noether charges are insufficient for Q-ball stability.
-Indeed, these values should obey the relation $E\sim |Q|^{\alpha}$, where $\alpha<1$ guarantees that spontaneous splitting of a single Q-ball into two smaller Q-balls with charges $Q_1$ and $Q_2$ is not energetically beneficial.
+The finiteness of energy and the conservation of Noether charges are insufficient for $Q$-ball stability.
+Indeed, these values should obey the relation $E\sim |Q|^{\alpha}$, where $\alpha<1$ guarantees that spontaneous splitting of a single $Q$-ball into two smaller $Q$-balls with charges $Q_1$ and $Q_2$ is not energetically beneficial.

-Q-balls and Q-shells have attracted a lot of interest as spherical effective models of material media.
-One possible application for such systems is boson stars, \cite{Friedberg:1986tq, Jetzer:1991jr, Liebling:2012fv, Kleihaus:2009kr, Kleihaus:2010ep}.
-It necessitates the coupling of a scalar field with gravity, as well as possibly with an electromagnetic field.
-The presence of a special class of scalar field theories that support the compact nature of Q-balls/shells is very important in the context of this application.
-Outside of a finite size support, the energy density of a scalar field is strictly zero due to its compactness.
-As shown in \cite{Arodz:2008jk}, when the field potential is sharp at its minimum, the complex scalar field model has compact Q-balls solutions.
-In the cited study, the potential is provided by $V\sim|\phi|$.
-The coupling of this model to the electromagnetic field is discussed in \cite{Arodz:2008nm}.
-The model also enables Q-shells solutions, which are scalar field spherical shapes with an empty cavity, due to the repulsive interaction between electric charges.
+$Q$-balls and $Q$-shells have attracted a lot of interest as spherical effective models of material media.
+One possible application for such systems is a boson star~\cite{Friedberg:1986tq, Jetzer:1991jr, Liebling:2012fv, Kleihaus:2009kr, Kleihaus:2010ep}, which necessitates the coupling of a scalar field with gravity, as well as possibly with an electromagnetic field.
+The presence of a special class of scalar field theories that support the compact nature of $Q$-balls and $Q$-shells is very important in this context.
+Because of their compactness, the energy density of the scalar field is strictly zero outside of a finite-sized support.